 The secret to this regional delicacy is fresh, wild oregano and flavorful and fierce Scotch bonnet peppers.
 Of course the local lore tells us that the goats feed from the wild oregano, seasoning themselves while they still breathe and walk.
 How convenient.

 I may be biased, but I have the nagging suspicion that the goat meat one finds outside this region is sub-par.
 At least in my experience.
 While my local supermarket is pretty good when it comes to their butcher section, in the end I had to make do with this sad-looking bony thing that I found one day perchance.

 So, if you want to try the original, the best stew goat in the world (I may be exaggerating, but only a bit), travel to Montecristi, home of the free-range, organic ingredients that make this dish famous throughout our country.

 Chivo Picante or Chivo Liniero is a recipe original from the Northwest of the Dominican Republic, an area that, due to its arid terrain, has a large population of goats.
-These goats are said to feed from wild oregano which gives them their distinct flavor.

 - 4 lbs of goat meat cut into small pieces

 - 2 limes or 1 bitter orange cut into halves

 - 1 tablespoon of chopped fresh coriander